fluentverification/stamina-storm/README.md

 C++ version of `stamina` integrating with the `storm` probabilistic model checker at [https://github.com/moves-rwth/storm](https://github.com/moves-rwth/storm).
 This version is different from the [Java version](https://github.com/fluentverification/stamina ), and is **still under development**.

 ## To compile:
+(Please see our [wiki page](https://staminachecker.org/documentation/wiki/install-sstamina.html) for more information)
 ### On Linux and Mac:
 ```
 git clone https://github.com/fluentverification/stamina-cplusplus